tylerharter/cs320/s20/p1/README.md

 Expectations:
 * `c["KEY"]` is the same as `c["key"]`
-* `c["KEY"]` should default to 0 a value hasn't already been set for "KEY"
+* `c["KEY"]` should default to 0 if a value hasn't already been set for "KEY"
 * `print(c)` should look like printing a `dict` where all keys are upper case
-* `c.max_keys()` should return a list of keys that map to the highest value (it returns a list rather than a single key string, as there may be ties -- in which case the keys should be in ascending order alphabetically)
+* `c.max_keys()` should return a list of key(s) that map to the highest value (it returns a list rather than a single key string, as there may be ties -- in which case the keys should be in ascending order alphabetically)

-Note: There is a built in Counter class that comes with python.
+Note: There is a built in Counter class that comes with Python.
 It is generally extremely useful but the one we ask you to implement here is slightly different.
 See: https://docs.python.org/2/library/collections.html#collections.Counter